ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- HAL: Added support for timers 10 and 13 to STM32 GPT driver.
 - HAL: Added support for timers 9...14 to STM32 ST driver.
 - HAL: STM32 ST driver is now integrated with new IRQ infrastructure and performs cross-checks with GPT, ICU and PWM drivers on timers usage.